mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 Clock rate (often called ”clock speed”) is one of the easiest to measure performance metrics.

 ##### Cycles per Instruction
-*CPI* is a throughput (pol. *wydajność*) measure of how many instructions are completed (on average) for agiven number of clocks.
+*CPI* is a throughpuVirtual Memoryis a computer concept where the main memory is broken up into a seriesof individualpages.
+Those pages can be moved in memory as a unit, or they can evenbe moved to secondary storage to make room in main memory for new data.
+In essence,virtual memory allows a computer to use more RAM then it has available.t (pol. *wydajność*) measure of how many instructions are completed (on average) for agiven number of clocks.
 A CPU that can complete, on average, 2 instructions per cycle (a *CPI* of 0.5) may have a 20 stage pipeline.

 #### Instructions executed per program
 If the program you need to run is a binary executable, this number can’t be changed.
 Early CPU designers attempted to reduce this number by adding new, more complicated instructions, that did more work.
 (Later this idea was called *CISC*).
 When a given program (perhaps a benchmark program) is re-compiled for this new instruction set and executed, it requires fewer total executed instructions to finish.
 Alas, these more complicated instructions often require more cycles to execute - or worse, a longer clock period, which slows down every instruction - so the net benefit was not as great as was hoped.